google/osdfir-infrastructure/README.md

 # OSDFIR Infrastructure

-OSDFIR Infrastructure helps setup Open Source
-Digital Forensics tools to Kubernetes clusters using Helm.
+OSDFIR Infrastructure simplifies the deployment and integration of Open Source Digital Forensics tools to Kubernetes clusters (local or cloud) using Helm.

 Currently, OSDFIR Infrastructure supports the deployment and integration of the following tools: